Chief Executive Officer

 He holds a number of embedded CPU architecture patents and earned his BEng in electronic engineering from the University of Sussex as well as an MSc in computer science from the University of Manchester.

-He joined ARM in 2013 and has served as ARM’s Chief Commercial Officer and vice president of strategic alliances.
-Previously, Rene held multiple applications management, applications engineering and product engineering roles, including a seven year period at NVIDIA as vice president and general manager of its computing products business.
+Before joining ARM, Rene held several applications management, applications engineering and product engineering roles, including seven years at NVIDIA as vice president and general manager of its computing products business.

 Chief Operating Officer